 And so, full of anticipation on an overcast Canadian morning, we joined the rest of our party, taking our seats in the sleepy atmosphere of the early ride.
 The kids half asleep, we drove out of the tall Toronto skyline and soon we found ourselves over flatter countryside.
 The sun had come out and, as the morning progressed, we slowly awoke to a beautiful land of agricultural fields, fabulous mansions and vineyards: we were in Wine Country Ontario.

-Toronto to Niagara falls bus tour, stop 1: Wine tasting in wine country ontario
+Bus tour to Niagara falls from Toronto stop 1: Wine tasting

 Until we went to Canada, we had no idea about the wine production of this region, but Ontario is the home of over 100 wineries and its production is as varied as the number of producers suggests.
 I like wine, but my (limited) knowledge mostly covers Italian wines, so I was delighted to widen my wine appreciation horizons, especially since I heard of a wine with a name that intrigued me: icewine.